beta-europe/www.beta-europe.org/_posts/2018-03-27-save-the-date.md

 ---
-title: 'Save the Date! '
+title: 'BETA General Assembly 2018: Save the Date!'
-excerpt: The dates for General Assembly are published.
+excerpt: The dates for General Assembly are fixed.
 categories: association
 tags:
   - ga